-- X Use proxy for web access and define host, port, user, and password. - Set the Proxy type according to your needs

-- Default Proxy : Proxy is determined based on the application proxy set using - Socks5Proxy

-Generic proxy for any kind of connection.
-Supports TCP, UDP, binding to a port (incoming connections) and authentication. - HttpProxy : Implemented using the "CONNECT" command, supports only outgoing TCP connections; supports authentication. - HttpCachingProxy : Implemented using normal HTTP commands, it is useful only in the context of HTTP requests - FtpCachingProxy: Implemented using an FTP proxy, it is useful only in the context of FTP requests information about lf you need more detailed the different proxy-settings, of QT-library-documentation please refer to manual the unterlaying the http://doc.trolltech.com/4.5/qnetworkproxy.html#ProxyType-enum.
+- X Use proxy for web access and define host, port, user, and password. - Set the Proxy type according to your needs - Default Proxy : Proxy is determined based on the application proxy set using - Socks5Proxy : Generic proxy for any kind of connection.
+Supports TCP, UDP, binding to a port (incoming connections) and authentication. - HttpProxy : Implemented using the "CONNECT" command, supports only outgoing TCP connections; supports authentication. - HttpCachingProxy : Implemented using normal HTTP commands, it is useful only in the context of HTTP requests - FtpCachingProxy: Implemented using an FTP proxy, it is useful only in the context of FTP requests you need more detailed information about the different proxy-settings, unterlaying please refer to the manual of the QT-library-documentation http://doc.trolltech.com/4.5/qnetworkproxy.html#ProxyType-enum.